vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The app will open in your browser.
 The terminal will also open.

+5. Use the app
+Select the model that you downloaded from the dropdown in the top left.
+Click the AI Assistant.
+Type a mesage.
+If you downloaded the gemma3:4b you can also submit images and pdf documents.<br>
+The app converts pdf docs into images before processing.

 5. Future

-The set up process above only needs to be done once.
+This set up process above only needs to be done once.
 In future to start the app do the following:

 1- Launch Ollama
-2- Double-click the file:
+2- Double-click this file that's in the project folder:
 Mac:
 start-app.command
 Windows:
 start-app.bat

 The app will open in your browser.
 The terminal will also open.
-To shut everything down type Control+c in the terminal.
+To shut down the app from the terminal, type Crl+C on Mac or Alt+F4 on Windows.

 5. Notes on selecting and using models.
 When you first start the app you will only be able to use the gemma3:4b model because you've downloaded it already.